phipsae/account-abstraction-guide/README.md

 # Guide to Account Abstraction

-This repo should support you in understanding Account Abstraction with ERC4337.
-Therefor we are using are Simple Account, Account Factory, Paymaster and the EntryPoint contract from the official implementation https://github.com/eth-infinitism/account-abstraction.
-Everything is build with SE2.
+This repository is designed to help you understand Account Abstraction using ERC4337.
+We utilize the Simple Account, Account Factory, Paymaster, and EntryPoint contract from the official implementation available at https://github.com/eth-infinitism/account-abstraction.
+Everything is built with SE2.

 ![overview aa tutorial](https://github.com/phipsae/AA-SE2/blob/localChainAA/assets/overview.png)

-In this example no bundler is used, therefor Create and Create2 is used.
-Additionally the Smart Account doesnt have any verification inside the execute function, which means everyone can call it, but for this example it doesnt matter.

-The repo tries to break all steps down, so that you get a better understanding whats going on.

-The first thing you should do is to look at the smart contracts AccountSimple and AccountFactorySimple itself.
-To understands whats going on there.
+When a user submits a user operation to the EntryPoint contract, it checks if the smart account is already created.
+If not, it calls the account factory to create an account.
+Then, the call data is used to execute the transaction.
+The EntryPoint also ensures that it is reimbursed for the gas costs, so it needs to be funded upfront by the party paying for the transaction.
+In our example, we use a basic implementation of a paymaster, which covers all costs.
+If the validation is successful, the EntryPoint interacts with the mainnet to complete the transaction.

+In this example, no bundler is used.
+We pass the user operation directly to the EntryPoint.
+A bundler collects multiple user operations and submits them as a bundle to the EntryPoint contract.
+The EntryPoint contract validates, executes, and processes these operations, ensuring efficient and secure transaction handling on the Ethereum network.
+One advantage of using a bundler is improved gas efficiency.

+Start by examining the AccountSimple and AccountFactorySimple smart contracts to understand their functions.
+And then have a look into the EntryPoint contract, especially the handleOps function.

+The repository breaks down each step to help you gain a better understanding of the process.
+Eventually, we can verify if we have incremented the count in our smart contract and check the counter (step 6).

+This repository is a work in progress.
+If further clarification is needed, let me know and I will provide it.
+As a primary resource, I used the videos from Alchemy for Account, which were very helpful and highly recommended.

+**##Contracts**

+**###AccountSimple.sol**

-AccountSimple inherits form the example Account of the https://github.com/eth-infinitism/account-abstraction.
-Therefore it needs to implement the validateUserOp function which is mandatory.
-It contains the whole validation logic, where you can decide which one you want to use (like Passkeys, Email, etc.) In this case we are going with the “normal” ECDSA key pair validation, but the validation logic is embedded in the smart contract.
-This is the difference to EOAs where they only can use a standard cryptographic signature scheme (ECDSA for Ethereum) for transaction validation.
+AccountSimple inherits from the example Account in the https://github.com/eth-infinitism/account-abstraction repository by the Ethereum Foundation.
+As a result, it must implement the mandatory validateUserOp function.
+This function contains the entire validation logic, allowing you to choose the desired method (such as Passkeys, Email, etc.).
+In this example, we use the standard ECDSA key pair validation as used with EOAs on Ethereum.
+The difference is that the validation logic is embedded within the smart contract.

+It's important to note that there is no verification required to call the execute function, meaning anyone can call it.
+A potential check could be to verify that the EntryPoint (having Entrypoint as a state variable in Account) is the msg.sender.

+**###AccountFactorySimple.sol**

-Account Factory only has a createAccount function where the Simple Accounts can be created.
-This factory will be called by the entrypoint contract if a initcode is set.
+The Account Factory contains only a createAccount function, which is used to create Simple Accounts.
+This factory is called by the EntryPoint contract if an initcode is set.

+To determine the smart account address, we use the Create method instead of Create2.
+This involves using a factory nonce that we specify inside our next.js project.
+Changing the factory nonce will result in a different smart account address for a given EOA.
+However, for scenarios involving a bundler, Create2 must be used since Create is a forbidden opcode.

+**###Paymaster.sol**

-The paymaster has nothing special.
-Its just an empty contract which inherits two mandatory functions from the https://github.com/eth-infinitism/account-abstraction
+The paymaster is a simple contract without any special features.
+It inherits two mandatory functions from the https://github.com/eth-infinitism/account-abstraction repository.

-First we deposit funds for the paymaster in the EntryPoint contract, since the entrypoint has to pay for the account creation and tx execution, it needs the respective funds.
-As a second step we create the userOp, where we hand over the initCode, if the smart account wasnt created yet and the calldata.
-Addtionally the smart contract address (here called sender), the nonce from the entrypoint (replay protection), the paymaster address and a couple of gas parameter are added.
+We have to deposit funds for the paymaster in the EntryPoint contract (using its depositTo function).
+Since the entrypoint has to pay for the account creation and tx execution, it needs to make sure it has the respective funds.

-After that we hash the userOp and sign it.
-Then we append the signature to the userOp and finally we call handleOps in Entrypoint contract, where it then executes the transaction.

-To doublecheck if we increased the count of our smart contract and check to counter (step 6).
+**###EntryPoint.sol**

+We use the EntryPoint from the https://github.com/eth-infinitism/account-abstraction repository.
+After we create the singed userOps with initCode and callData we hand it over to the EntryPoint, via calling the handleOps function.

 # 🏗 Scaffold-ETH 2